-Principle 2: Structure the Board to Add Value
+Principle 2: Structure the Board to Be Effective and Add Value and disclose:

-- (a) have a nomination committee which: - (1) has at least three members, a majority of whom are independent directors; and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+- (a) have a nomination committee which:

+- (1) has at least three members, a majority of whom are independent directors; and

+- (2) is chaired by an independent director,

+- (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

 The Company believes it is not of a size to justify having a Nomination Committee.
-If any vacancies arise on the Board, all directors are involved in the search and recruitment of a replacement.
+If any vacancies arise on the Board, all directors are involved in the search for and recruitment of a replacement to the maximum extent permitted under the Corporations Act and ASX Listing Rules.
 The Board believes corporate performance is enhanced when the Board has an appropriate mix of skills, experience, expertise and diversity.